linkedin/swift-style-guide/README.md

 }
 ```

-* **1.13** Try to avoid to break a mathematical formula unless is necessary; in that case put the symbols always at the beginning of the new lines.
+* **1.13** Try to avoid breaking a mathematic formula unless it is necessary; in that case, always put the symbols at the beginning of the new lines.
 ```swift
 // PREFERRED
 let cellWidth = collectionView.bounds.size.width